 Dessert and Pastry Chef: Educational Requirements

 Dessert and pastry chefs are culinary professionals who specialize in cakes, cookies, chocolates, confections and other treats.
 They often work in bakeries, restaurants, hotels and cafes, crafting and decorating high volumes of goods for individual customers and catered events.
-Along with professional training, this career requires artistry, strong attention to detail and a passion for cooking.
+Professional training is necessary for this career, and it can be gained on-the-job, through an apprenticeship, or via a formal certificate or degree program in baking and pastry arts.
+Voluntary certification is available from organizations like the American Culinary Federation.

 Dessert and Pastry Chef Education Requirements